CUNY Baccalaureate Scholarships

 This scholarship is made possible by CUNY BA alumna Kayhan Irani and her family in memory of Ms. Irani’s grandmother.
 It is for CUNY Baccalaureate students preparing for careers as teachers.
 Students planning traditional classroom teaching careers will be considered first, but students planning nontraditional careers in teaching or education are also encouraged to apply.
 U.S. citizen status is not an eligibility criterion.
 Applicants may be part- or full-time students.
 Overall GPA must be 2.8 or higher.

 For CUNY BA students studying, working in, or preparing for careers in health, human services, social welfare or education.
 This scholarship is made possible by Mary Beth and Richard Ketchum in memory of their parents.
 U.S. Citizens and Permanent Residents may apply.
 Applicants may be part- or full-time students.
 Overall GPA must be 2.8 or higher.
-Up to five scholarships in the amount of $1,000 will be awarded in the Fall semester.
-This is a one time award; previous recipients may not re-apply.
+Up to five scholarships in the amount of $1,000 will be awarded in the Fall and Spring semester.
+This is a one-time award; previous recipients may not re-apply.

 Applicants should write a brief statement about their work or their experience pursuing a just and equitable world -be it through their academic concentrations, community or on a larger scale- and include a copy of their valid SEVIS I-20 Form and a letter from their international student advisor validating their status.
 Please mail, fax, or email these documents to Regina Matthews.